coolgpu/coolgpu_blog/about.markdown

 permalink: /about/
 ---

-Share fun on AI, machine learning, deep learning, image processing, image reconstruction and other stuffs
+It's fun to share on AI, machine learning, deep learning, image processing, image reconstruction and other stuffs